-- Canvas Quizzes: Homework is submitted through Canvas Quizzes.
-Familiarize yourself with quiz features and question types to prepare for exams. - Deadline: Submissions are due by 11:30 pm on the due date. - Late submissions: Late submissions are not accepted and will receive zero points. - Email Submissions: Submissions via email will not be accepted.

-- File Formats: Depend on the questions, students may be asked to upload files that contain detailed work. - PDF: Type or scan hand-written answers.
-Label each part of the question and sort them either in a numerical order (part 1, part 2, etc.) or in an alphabetical order (part a, part b, etc.). - Excel: Submit a single Excel file with both the model and solution.
-Use multiple tabs for multiple models.
-The instructor will run the model to check whether the solution is generated by the Solver. - Separate Files: Submit a separate file for each problem that requires a file submission.
-This ensures efficient grading, prompt feedback, and allows for outcome assessment.
+- 1. Submission Method: - All homework assignments are submitted through Canvas Quizzes. - Familiarize yourself with the various quiz features and question types to effectively complete assignments and prepare for exams. - Submissions via email will not be accepted under any circumstances. - 2.
+Deadline: - All assignments are due by 11:30 PM on the due date. - Late submissions will not be accepted and will receive zero points. - 3.
+File Submission Requirements: - Depending on the assignment, you may be required to upload files containing your detailed work. - Adhere to the following file submission guidelines: - PDF: - \ For typed or scanned handwritten answers, create a single, well-organized PDF file. - \ Clearly label each part of the question (e.g., Part 1, Part 2, or Part a, Part b). - Excel: - \ Submit a single Excel file containing both the model and solution. - \ Use separate tabs or worksheets for different models. - \ Note: The instructor will run the model to verify the accuracy of your solution. - 4.
+Separate File Submissions: - For assignments requiring multiple file submissions, submit a separate file for each individual problem. - This ensures efficient grading, prompt feedback, and allows for accurate assessment of your work.

+Grading Example:

-Grading Example: Two questions (Q1 and Q2) in an assignment require file submissions.
+Consider an assignment with two questions (Q1 and Q2) that require file submissions.

-- Correct submission: Submit one file (F1) to Q1 and another (F2) to Q2.
-Grading: Q1 will be graded based on F1 and assigned a grade.
-Q2 will be graded based on F2 and assigned another grade. - Incorrect submission: Submit a single file (F) to Q1 and submit no file to Q2.
-F has answers to both Q1 and Q2.
-Grading: Q1 will be graded based on F and assigned a grade.
-Q2 will receive zero points because no files were submitted to Q2.
+- Correct submission: - Submit one file (F1) to Q1 and another (F2) to Q2.

+- Grading: Q1 will be graded based on F1, and Q2 will be graded based on F2. - Incorrect submission: - Submit a single file (F) containing answers to both Q1 and Q2. - Submit no file for Q2. - Grading: Q1 will be graded based on the relevant portion of file (F).
+Q2 will receive zero points due to the lack of a submitted file.